cykyy/unms-ros-sync/README.md

 ### Keyword's

  - 'xg1' means to come back and re-check asap.
 Possibly no test has been made.
- - 'xg2' means to the solution is temporally and needs more work to solve the problem better.
+ - 'xg2' means the solution is temporally and needs more work to solve the problem in a better way.
  - 'xg3?' means is it working as it should?
 Needs more testing.